Quick Pickled Watermelon Rind

 Frequently Asked Questions

 I love to snack on pieces by themselves right out of the jar!
-But they are also great to add on sandwiches, burgers, and salads.
+But they are also great to add to sandwiches, burgers, and salads.
 Try them on these Pineapple Chorizo Burgers and Vietnamese Banh Mi Sandwiches!
 Homemade watermelon pickles are also fantastic to include on barbecue platters and summer charcuterie boards for a centerpiece-worthy plate.
 They also can be used as a fantastically unique and tasty cocktail garnish.

 They last in the fridge for about 4 to 6 weeks.
 After a month, the rinds slowly start to lose that wonderful crunch, but they are still safe to eat for several more weeks.